PaulBratslavsky/strapi-remix-starter/README.md

 ## Setting Up The Frontend

-Next we need to switch to our `/frontend` directory and create our `.env` file and paste in the following.
+Next we need to switch to our `/frontend` directory and create our `.env` file and paste in the following if it was not created for you on setup.

 ```bash
   SUBMIT_FORM_STRAPI_KEY=to_be_replaced